Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

         & (("sensor" gt.eq 15) and ("sensor" < 20), {"hp" arrow.bar 50, "sensor" arrow.bar [15, 19]}), \
         & ("sensor" gt.eq 20, {"hp" arrow.bar 0, "sensor" arrow.bar [20, +oo]}) } $

-*Verification:* Check each partition's `heater_power` value:
+Now we can verify the safety property on each partition separately:
 - Partition 1: $100 in [0, 100]$ ✓
 - Partition 2: $50 in [0, 100]$ ✓
 - Partition 3: $0 in [0, 100]$ ✓

-Property holds on all paths!
+The property holds on all paths, confirming the system is safe.

 === Advanced Queries Enabled by Path-Sensitivity